How do I know?

 In addition to the video, you’ll also receive a spreadsheet and a printable workbook to help you keep track of your Pinterest keywords and help you write your own descriptions.

 No need to apply!
-Join now for instant access to the beta as it’s created.
+Join now for instant access to the beta as the course is created.

 This course starts with the basics and moves up through advanced planning tactics.
 Here’s a few things you’ll do in this beta: